-The basic measure of damages provided in Section 1951.2 is essentially the same as that formorly described in Civil Code Section 3308.
+The basic measure of damages provided in Section 1951.2 is essentially the same as that formerly described in Civil Code Section 3308.
 The measure of damages described in Section 3308 was applicable, however, only when the lease so provided and the lessor chose to invoke that remedy.
-Except as provided in Section 1951.4, the measure of damages under Section 1951.2 is applicable to all cases in which a lessor seeks damages upon breach and abardonment by the lessee or upon termination of the lease because of the lessee's breach of the lease.
-Koreover, Section 1951.2 makes clear that the lessee has the burden of proving the amount he is entitled to have offset against the unpaid rent, while Section 3308 was silent as to the burden of proof.
+Except as provided in Section 1951.4, the measure of damages under Section 1951.2 is applicable to all cases in which a lessor seeks damages upon breach and abandonment by the lessee or upon termination of the lease because of the lessee's breach of the lease.
+Moreover, Section 1951.2 makes clear that the lessee has the burden of proving the amount he is entitled to have offset against the unpaid rent, while Section 3308 was silent as to the burden of proof.
 In this respect, the rule stated is similar to that now applied in actions for breach of employment contracts.
 See discussion in Erler v.
-Five Foint Motors, 249 Cal.
+Five Point Motors, 249 Cal.
 App.2d 560, 57 Cal.
 Rptr.
 516 (1967).

-One result of the enactment of Section 1951.2 is that the lessor is no longer required to act after the lease terminates under Section 1951.2 as if the lessoc's right to have the lessor perform his obligations continued in existence; unless the parties otherwise agree, the lessor is excused from further performance of his obligations after the lease terminates.
-In this respect, Section 1951.2 would change the result in Kulawitz v.
-Pacific Woodenware & Faper Co., 25 Cal.2d 664, 155 P.2d 24 (1944).
+One result of the enactment of Section 1951.2 is that, unless the parties otherwise agree, the lessor is excused from further performance of his obligations after the lease terminates.
+In this respect the enactment of Section 1951.2 changes the result in Kulawitz v.
+Pacific Woodenware & Paper Co., 25 Cal.2d 664, 155 P.2d 24 (1944).

 Section 1951.2 is not a comprehensive statement of the lessor's remedies.
-When the lessee breaches the lease and abardons the property or the lesser terminates the lessee's right to possession because of the lessee's breach, the lesser may simply reseind or cancel the lease without seeking affirmative relief under Section 1951.2.
-Where the lessee is still in possession but has breached the lease, the lesser may regard the lease as continuing in force and seek damages for the detriment caused by the breach, resorting to a subsequent action if a further breach occurs.
+When the lessee breaches the lease and abandons the property or the lessor terminates the lessee's right to possession because of the lessee's breach, the lessor may simply rescind or cancel the lease without seeking affirmative relief under Section 1951.2.
+Where the lessee is still in possession but has breached the lease, the lessor may regard the lease as continuing in force and seek damages for the detriment caused by the breach, resorting to a subsequent action if a further breach occurs.
 Section 1951.2 makes no change in these remedies.
-See 30 Cal.
-Jur.2d Landlord and Tenant § 344 (1956).
+See 30 Cal: Jur.2d Landlord and Tenant § 344 (1956).

 The damage remedy provided in Section 1951.2 ordinarily is the exclusive remedy when the lessee breaches the lease and abandons the property or when his right to possession is terminated by the lessor.
 Nevertheless, in rare cases, the lessor may seek specific performance of the lessee's obligations under the lease, or he may seek injunctive relief to prevent the lessee from interfering with his rights under the lease.
 See Section 1951.2(d).
-For example, the lessor's recovery of damages under Section 1951.2 would not necessarily preclude him from obtaining preventive relief to enforce the lessee's coverant not to compote.
+For example, the lessor's recovery of damages under Section 1951.2 For loss of rent would not necessarily preclude him from obtaining preventive relief to enforce the lessee's covenant not to compete.
+Such equitable remedies are available even though the lease has terminated pursuant to subdivision (a).

-Section 1951.4 permits the parties to provide an alternative remedy in the lease--recovery of rent as it becomes due.
-See also Section 1951.8 (retention of deposit or advance payment as damages).
+Section-1951.4 permits the parties to provide an alternative remedy in the lease--recovery of rent as it becomes due.
+See also Section 1951.8 (retention of advance payment as damages).